Real Service Dog ID Card Vs Fake: Spot the Differences Now!

 Legal Fines and Criminal Charges

 Passing off an untrained pet as a service animal is illegal in the vast majority of U.S. states.
 Penalties for using a fake service dog ID card can include heavy fines, community service, and even misdemeanor criminal charges depending on your local jurisdiction.
+State laws are becoming increasingly strict to combat service dog fraud.

 Harm to Legitimate Service Dog Teams